ironsj/Android-Image-Labeling-Project/index.md

 Now, Android Studio should be all set up in order to create the Food Labeling Application.
 The following section will be a step-by-step coding tutorial that can be used to create it yourself.

 ## Step-By-Step Instructions
+### UI
+1. The first thing we will do is set up the UI for the application.
+In _activity_main.xml_, clear any constraints and widgets within the file.
+We will add a vertical guideline set in the middle of the screen.
+Then, we will place a textView that is centered between the guideline (to the left of the guideline) and the parent view with a 16dp contraint to the top of the parent view.
+Make the text within this textview say **Start Camera**.
+Put another textView on the right of the guideline with the same constraints.
+Make the text in this textView say **Select Photo**.
+2. Now, we will put two ImageButtons below each of these textViews.
+For the left ImageButton, find clipart for a camera to put inside of it.
+Set the id of the ImageButton to be **cameraButton**.
+Make sure it is centered betweent he guideline and parent view and set a top constraint of 8dp to the textView above.
+On the right side of the guideline, make sure the ImageButton has clipart for 'gallery' within it.
+This will have the same constraints as the other ImageButton.
+3. Now place an ImageView with the picture of your chosen food that is located in **res-drawable** folder.
+This ImageView will have a constraint of 8dp on its left and right side to the edge of the parent view.
+There will also be a constraint of 8dp on the top to one of the ImageButtons.
+Set the _layout_width_ to **match_parent** and the _layout_height_ to 0dp.
+Set the _id_ to **imageView**.
+4. At the very bottom of the parent view put another TextView with the _id_ **resultsTextView**.
+Create a constraint 16dp to the bottom of the parent from the bottom of the TextView.
+Place a contraint of 8dp from the left and right of the TextView to the edges of the parent.
+Set its _layout_width_ to 0dp and its _layout_height_ to 100dp.
+Make sure there is no text within the TextView.
+5. Now, right above the **resultsTextView**, place a Button.
+Set the _id_ to **detectButton** and the text within it to say **Detect**.
+Center it within the parent and set a constraint from the bottom to the top of **resultsTextView** of 8dp.
+Then, click on **imageView** and create a constraint from the bottom of it to the top of **detectButton** that is 8dp.

+If you followed the instructions, your layout should look like this: